-The exon numbering used in this P105-E1 Glioma product description is the exon numbering derived from MANE project based on MANE Select transcripts for PDGFRA, EGFR, PTEN, CDK4, MDM2, TP53 and NFKBIA genes..
+The exon numbering used in this P105-D3 Glioma-2 product description is the exon numbering from the LRG_309 for PDGFRA, LRG_304 for EGFR, LRG_311 for PTEN, LRG_490 for CDK4, NR_029847.1 for MIR26A2, NG_016708.1 for MDM2, LRG_89 for NFKBIA, and LRG_321 for TP53.
 From product description version D3-03 onwards, the exon numbering from the MANE transcripts is used for CDKN2A.
-Consequently, for CDKN2A, the exon numbering is as follows: NM\000077.5 (MANE Select) encoding p16INK4A and NM\058195.4 (MANE Plus Clinical) encoding p14ARF are used.
-Both NM\000077.5 and NM\058195.4 have distinct first exons (both numbered as exon 1) which contain the translation start codon, and share a common second exon, which is translated in different reading frames.
-The exon numbering used in previous versions of this product description, can be found in between brackets in the Table 2.
+Consequently, for CDKN2A, the exon numbering has been changed: NM_000077.5 (MANE Select) encoding p16INK4A and NM_058195.4 (MANE Plus Clinical) encoding p14ARF are used.
+Both NM_000077.5 and NM_058195.4 have distinct first exons (both numbered as exon 1) which contain the translation start codon, and share a common second exon, which is translated in different reading frames (see schematic presentation below).
+The exon numbering (LRG_11 for CDKN2A), used in previous versions of this product description, can be found in between brackets in the Table 2.
 Please be aware that the MANE and LRG exon numbering do not always correspond, and MANE exon numbering used here may differ from literature.
-Please note that exon numbering for the same gene might be different in other MRC Holland product descriptions, where other resources used for exon numbering are indicated.
-As changes to the databases can occur after release of this product description, the NM\ sequence and exon numbering may not be up-to-date.
+The exon numbering of the NM sequence that was used for determining a probe's ligation site does not always correspond to the exon numbering obtained from the LRG, NG and NR sequences.
+As changes to the databases can occur after release of this product description, the NM sequence and exon numbering may not be up-to-date.